earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R05-grad-summarize-and-filter-precip-data-R.md

 1. Aggregate the precipitation totals (sum) by day.
 2. Subset the data for 30 years (we learned how to do this in a previous lesson).

-#### Aggregating and summarizing data
+#### Calculate daily total precipitation with summarize()

-To aggregate data by a particular variable or time period, we can create a new column in our dataset called day.
-We will take all of the values for each day and add them using the `sum()` function.
+To summarize data by a particular variable or time period, you first create a new column in your dataset called day.
+Next, take all of the values (in this case precipitation measured each hour) for each day and add them using the `sum()` function.
 We can do all of this efficiently using dplyr mutate() function.

 We use the `mutate()` function to add a new column called **day** to a new data.frame c